 And when my kids were older, we graduated to these kid-friendly art history books on Seurat.

 This awesome YouTube Video of Art with Mati and Dada and Seurat is a great way to further explain Pointillism to our kids.

 If you have younger kids who don’t have the fine motor skills for Q-tips, get them these Dot a Dot Art Markers and they can create their own art.

-And since we love winter and snow and I love Pointillism, we connect winter and all things snowmen to pointillism with this snowman craft made entirely out of dots.
+And since we love Valentine’s Day and I love Pointillism, we connect Valentine’s Day and all things heart to pointillism with this Valentine’s Day craft made entirely out of dots.